vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 Some existential / long-run stresses were likely also contributing to my mood, although there was no acute or short-run issue.

+## 2025-04-12 to 2025-04-14: pattern of waking up past the 9:45 AM alarm despite getting well over 8 hours of sleep

+Despite having had at least around 8 hours of sleep each day for the past few days, and ssleeping early enough to get well over 8 hours of sleep by 9:45 AM, I had a patterm of waking up only after the 9:45 AM alarm for three days, despite going to sleep progressively earlier each day:

+* 2025-04-11 to 2025-04-12: slept at 1:22 AM, woke up at 9:50 AM
+  (sleep duration of 8 hours 28 minutes minus 9 minutes in between for mid-sleep urination)

+* 2025-04-12 to 2025-04-13: slept at 12:52 AM, woke up at 10:03 AM
+  (sleep duration of 9 hours 11 minutes minus 10 minutes in between for mid-sleep urination)

+* 2025-04-13 to 2025-04-14: slept at 11:55 PM, woke up at 10:02 AM
+  (sleep duration of 10 hours 7 minutes minus 10 minutes in between for mid-sleep urination)

+As far as I can make out, this is not due to having trouble falling asleep either at the beginning or after mid-sleep urination, with my pattern of falling asleep being quite similar to normal.
+Moreover, the temperature felt ideal -- not too warm and not too cold.
+So I don't think the increased sleep need is temperature-driven.

+It is not clear to me whether the increased sleep need reflects some health issue or internal healing that needs extra sleep, or whether there is some subtle sleep backlog.